upALX/Pyguessing/README.md

 **Overview**

-This is a guessing game entirely created in pure python.
+This is a CLI guessing game entirely created in pure python.

 **:construction: This project is currently under development :construction:**